LizMarlowe-byte/Tech-writing-portfolio/Templates/API_Guide_Template.md

 ## Pagination

-Pagination allows you to retrieve large sets of data in smaller, manageable chunks by specifying limits and navigation parameters, ensuring efficient and consistent responses.
+Pagination allows you to retrieve large sets of data in smaller, manageable chunks by specifying limits and navigation parameters.

 {Describe the pagination requirements of the API.}